aquasecurity/tfsec/docs/checks/aws/dynamodb/index.md

 ## Checks

-- [enable-at-rest-encryption](enable-at-rest-encryption) DAX Cluster should always encrypt data at rest
+- [enable-at-rest-encryption](enable-at-rest-encryption) DAX Cluster and tables should always encrypt data at rest

 - [enable-recovery](enable-recovery) Point in time recovery should be enabled to protect DynamoDB table